rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 The statue of the Wise froze onsite, the two glowing orbs disappeared from its face.
 The statue released the lantern from its hands, tumbling down before it exploded as soon as it landed on the ground, the dust disappeared between the fibres of the spiderweb.
 Then the statue itself crumbled into a cloud of fine particles that vanished in the thin air.

 Hannah turned around to face the black spider, it was right above Amir, its two frontal legs suspended in the middle of the air.
 It had a menacing stance.
-It became more menacing when eight glowing golden orbs signal the position of its eyes peering at Hannah.
+It became more menacing when eight glowing golden orbs signalling the position of its eyes peering at Hannah.

 *Correct again!* - replied the spider.
 Its voice wasn't masked by the room anymore, it came from the spider itself - *I am the owner of the maze.
 The keeper of knowledge and devourer of lost souls.
 I am the judge of your future.*

-*"I answered correctly just now, give me Sam back!"* - said Hannah, her mind had become unstable filled with emotions.
+*"I answered correctly just now, give me Sam back!"* - said Hannah.
+Her judgement had become clouded with her emotions and stress.

 *HA!
 You have quite an entitled personality.
 But you do not make the rules here.* - said the spider with a hint of petulance - *Last question!
 What is your biggest fault?*